alexaandru/go-tree-sitter-bare/README.md

 ### Why

-I needed strictly the sitter functionality without any of the parsers.
-I needed this dependency to be as light as possible and had no need for the parsers as I have created [my own repo](https://github.com/alexaandru/go-sitter-forest) (also based on @smacker's work, but I needed a lot more parsers) and that repo is itself 1.3GB already, so I didn't need another 200MB dependency on sitter, when the actual code is less than 2MB.
+I needed strictly the sitter functionality without any of the parsers and I needed this dependency to be as light as possible and had no need for the parsers as I have created [my own repo](https://github.com/alexaandru/go-sitter-forest) (also based on @smacker's work, but I needed a lot more parsers) and that repo is itself 1.4GB already, so I didn't need another 200MB dependency on sitter, when the actual code is less than 2MB.

 ### How